Itor-Carlos/Itor-Carlos/README.md

 - 📚 I’m currently learning Web development and Compilers
+- 📚 Bachelor's Degree in Computer Science at Universidade Federal de Sergipe

 - 💻 I was already a Computer Technician student at IFBA, but I don't have a technical degree.
 This experience gives me knowledge in SQL Databases (MySQL), OOP, C, Computer Networks, System Analysis, Java, HTML, CSS, JS and Spring Boot

 - 📫 How to reach me: **itor28carlos@gmail.com**
 - 💻 Work as a Freelance Developer with Laravel, Vue.js and MySQL
+- 💻 Work as a researcher at Universidade Federal de Sergipe

 ## Connect with me: